 - a.
-Date / Period of Enlistment: 28 May 2020 / 4 years - b.
-Age at Enlistment / Education / GT Score: 20 / HS graduate / 92 - c.
-Highest Grade Achieved / MOS / Total Service: E-4 / 92G10, Culinary Specialist / 5 years, 5 days d.
-Prior Service / Characterizations: RA, 27 June 2017 - 27 May 2020 / HD e.
+Date / Period of Enlistment: 15 April 2019 / 6 years - b.
+Age at Enlistment / Education / GT Score: 22 / HS Graduate / 113 c.
+Highest Grade Achieved / MOS / Total Service: E-4 / 15Y10, AH-64D ARM/EL/AV SYS / 3 years, 5 months, 21 days d.
+Prior Service / Characterizations: None e.
 Overseas Service / Combat Service: None f.
-Awards and Decorations: AAM, AGCM, NDSM, ASR, COA g.
-Performance Ratings: NA
+Awards and Decorations: NDSM, ASR g.
+Performance Ratings: NA h.
+Disciplinary Action(s) / Evidentiary Record:

-- h.
-Disciplinary Action(s) / Evidentiary Record: - (1) General Officer Memorandum of Reprimand (GOMOR), 7 October 2021, reflects the applicant was reprimanded for disobeying a lawful order by refusing to become vaccinated against COVID-19.
-The applicant's Army Military Human Resource Record (AMHRR) is void of any additional disciplinary actions. - (2) DA Form 268 (Report To Suspend Favorable Personnel Actions (Flag), 21 September 2021, reflects a flag was initiated against the applicant for adverse action effective 21 September 2021. - (3) The applicant was counseled on 15 September 2021 for declining to receive the COVID-19 vaccine.
-The applicant AMHRR is void of any other negative counseling. - i.
-Lost Time / Mode of Return: None - j.
-Behavioral Health Condition(s): - (1) Applicant provided: None - (2) AMHRR Listed: None - 5.
-APPLICANT-PROVIDED EVIDENCE: On-Line Application - 6.
-POST SERVICE ACCOMPLISHMENTS: None submitted in support of submitted petition. - 7.
-STATUTORY, REGULATORY AND POLICY REFERENCE(S): - a.
+- (1) General Officer Memorandum of Reprimand (GOMOR), 14 April 2022, reflects the applicant was reprimanded for disobeying a lawful order by refusing to become vaccinated against COVID-19.
+The applicant's Army Military Human Resource Record (AMHRR) is void of any additional disciplinary actions. - (2) DA Forms 268 (Report To Suspend Favorable Personnel Actions (Flag), 6 October 2021, was initiated against the applicant for adverse action effective, 28 September 2021. - (3) The applicant was counseled on 6 October 2021 and 18 January 2022, due to refusal of the COVID-19 vaccine.
+The applicant was counseled again in 6 May 2022, due to being informed of a flagging action due to refusal of the COVID-19 vaccine.
+The applicant AMHRR is void of any other negative counseling.

+i.
+Lost Time / Mode of Return: None

+j.
+Behavioral Health Condition(s):

+(1) Applicant provided: None

+(2) AMHRR Listed: None

+5. APPLICANT-PROVIDED EVIDENCE: DD Form 149, DD Form 214, documents from separation file a.
 Section 1553, Title 10, United States Code (Review of Discharge or Dismissal) provides for the creation, composition, and scope of review conducted by a Discharge Review Board(s) within established governing standards.
 As amended by Sections 521 and 525 of the National Defense Authorization Act for Fiscal Year 2020, 10 USC 1553 provides specific guidance to the Military Boards for Correction of Military/Naval Records and Discharge Review Boards when considering discharge upgrade requests by Veterans claiming Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), sexual trauma, intimate partner violence (IPV), or spousal abuse, as a basis for discharge review.
 The amended guidance provides that Boards will include, as a voting board member, a physician trained in mental health disorders, a clinical psychologist, or a psychiatrist when the discharge upgrade claim asserts a mental health condition, including PTSD, TBI, sexual trauma, IPV, or spousal abuse, as a basis for the discharge.
-Further, the guidance provides that Military Boards for Correction of Military/Naval Records and Discharge Review Boards will develop and provide specialized training specific to sexual trauma, IPV, spousal abuse, as well as the various responses of individuals to trauma. - b.
-Army Regulation 15-180 (Army Discharge Review Board), dated 25 September 2019, sets forth the policies and procedures under which the Army Discharge Review Board is authorized to review the character, reason, and authority of any Servicemember discharged from active military service within 15 years of the Servicemember's date of discharge.
-Additionally, it prescribes actions and composition of the Army Discharge Review Board under Public Law 95-126; Section 1553, Title 10 United States Code; and Department of Defense Directive 1332.41 and Instruction 1332.28.
+Further, the guidance provides that Military Boards for Correction of Military/Naval Records and Discharge Review Boards will develop and provide specialized training specific to sexual trauma, IPV, spousal abuse, as well as the various responses of individuals to trauma.